SieBRUM/minecraft-server-discovery/README.md

 The API tries to connect to the Minecraft server, and extracts as much info as possible from the server.
 The server and geo-location get saved in a Database.
 To run the API, simply build the project and execute the exe.
 Make sure to have the environment variable "MINECRAFT_DISCOVERY_DB" set on your machine and have the value be a valid connection string to a MySQL database.

+## Docker
+- Clone the repository (or pull the new version)
+- Open terminal in root of the repository
+- Execute `docker-compose up` (the backend should crash a couple of times, this is because it takes like ~20 seconds to setup the DB container.
+Just give it some time, it restarts automatically) (you can remove everything with `docker-compose down -v` and remove the images)
+- Everything should be running (frontend: `localhost:80`, backend: `localhost:5000`)
+- You can now start the Wrapper on your machine (same machine as you just ran these commands on

 ## TODO
 - [ ] Change the SUBMIT endpoint to a messagebus so it's all more efficient